HL0000HL/Z4aInterview/README.md

-# InterviewZenika — Run tests
+# Run tests

-In Solotion folder InterviewZenika/
+In Solotion folder

 - Restore dependencies for the solution: